 Each time this course is offered it covers one specific area of philosophy or one particular philosopher.
-Possible course topics include Existentialism, Epistemology, Metaphysics, Environmental Ethics, Medical Ethics, legal Ethics, the Philosophy of Plato, the Philosophy of Aristotle, the Philosophy of Samkara, and the Philosophy of Lao Tzu.
+Possible course topics Existentialism, include Epistemology, Metaphysics, Environmental Ethics, Medical Ethics, Legal Ethics, the Philosophy of Samkara, and the Philosophy of Lao Tzu.
+The course may be repeated for credit under different topics.

-TRAVEL STUDIES IN ASIA
+PI486 TRAVEL STUDIES IN ASIA